aneessaheba/aneessaheba/README.md

 I am currently pursuing a **Master’s in Applied Data Intelligence** at **San José State University** (2025–2027).
 Based in San Jose, California | Originally from Bangalore, India
-Former **Data Analyst at Hewlett Packard** with hands-on experience in Python, SQL, and Power BI
+Former **Data Analyst at HP Inc.** with hands-on experience in Python, SQL, and Power BI
 I enjoy solving real-world problems with data, automation, and machine learning.

 ---